Career Definition for Business School Teachers

 Employment for postsecondary teachers, including business school teachers, is expected to grow much faster than the average at 15% from 2016-2026, according to the U.S. Bureau of Labor Statistics (BLS).
 The BLS reports that in May 2018 the median wage for those teaching business at the postsecondary level was $78,470 annually.
 The Association to Advance Collegiate Schools of Business explains that projected growth will result from an increase in students as well as the retirement of senior faculty, especially for those business school teachers with their doctorate (www.aacsb.edu).

 Alternate Career Options

 Postsecondary Education Administrator

 Normally having at least a master's degree, these administrators manage academics, student services and faculty research at universities and colleges.
 They could expect faster than average growth in employment opportunities of 10% during the 2016-2026 decade, according to the BLS.
 Administrators at the postsecondary level were paid an annual median salary of $94,340 in 2018.

 Career and Technical Education Teacher

 Usually having a bachelor's degree and work experience in their chosen field, career and technical education instructors teach a variety of vocational and technical subjects to students in preparation for specific careers.
-As of May 2015, the BLS reported their median earnings as $52,800 per year and projected average growth of 4% between 2014 and 2024.
+As of May 2018, the BLS reported their median earnings as $56,750 per year and projected slower than average growth of 4% between 2016 and 2026.